Berlin

 Total: 1 540-2 220 € for 3 nights, excluding shopping and flights.

-Apart-hotels (Gorki, Mr(s)STiL, Apartments Rosenthal) allow cutting the restaurant bill by cooking a few meals: savings of 150-200 € on a 3-day stay.
+Apart-hotels (Gorki, Mr(s)STiL, Apartments Rosenthal) allow cutting the restaurant bill by cooking some meals: savings of 150-200 € over 3 days.

 Rate tip: booking via loyalty programmes (Marriott Bonvoy for the Ritz-Carlton, Kempinski Discovery for the Adlon) unlocks upgrades and spa credits.
 Design Hotels (network including KPM, The Mandala, sly Berlin) offer preferential rates on direct booking.